Verizon Joins the Cord Cutting Revolution

 Can I Get FiOS?
 What are the Drawbacks?

 What makes Verizon’s FiOS television and internet so special is the information delivery system.
-For the most part, your standard internet/cable provider will have something called “Fiber Optic Nodes,” these nodes essential act like hubs that distribute the internet/television signal.
-Most providers are using copper cable wires to deliver the signal; but unfortunately those signals are unreliable and inconsistent.
+For the most part, your standard internet/cable provider (AT&T Offering) will have something called “Fiber Optic Nodes,” these nodes essential act like hubs that distribute the internet/television signal.
+Most providers are using copper cable wires to deliver the signal; but unfortunately, those signals are unreliable and inconsistent.

 What makes FiOS different is that instead of being hundreds or thousands of feet away from the node, the node is essentially attached to your house and there are no copper wires.
 This drastically improves the reliability and clarity of your television and internet signal.